Minipoloalex/modelling-simulation/README.md

 (like transport usage or CO2 emissions).

 ## Problem description

 Some companies are aiming to encourage their employees to adopt more sustainable commuting habits by introducing a benefits or credit scheme designed to incentivise eco- friendly travel choices

+## Set up and run the simulation models

+To be able to run the simulation, you first need access to several packages.
+In addition to the common packages, you also need the Mesa, OSMnx and Solara packages.

+You can run the following code to install all the packages needed for the code.

+`pip install -r requirements.txt`

+To run the simulation models you can simply run the command:

+`solara run app.py`

+After opening the localhost page in the upper left corner there will be controls and model parameters.

+> Note: It may take a while to set up after running the command.

+**Enjoy!!!**

 ## Company policies

 These can also be considered as the operation policies of our model and simulation.

 | Policy | Budget | Modify Sustainability factor of employees | Init sustainability factor |